pingswept/dev-log/2013-12-beaglebone-black-stuff.markdown

 Have to hold down S2 (pushbutton near SD card) to boot from SD card

 Install mplayer for webcam frame grabbing.
+(Turned out not to be as useful as fswebcam.)

     pacman -S mplayer
     resolving dependencies...